 Few aircraft are as well known or were so widely used for so long as the C-47 Skytrain.
 Nicknamed “Gooney Bird,” the aircraft was adapted from the DC-3 commercial airliner which first appeared in 1936.
 The first C-47s were ordered in 1940 and by the end of WWII over 10,000 had been procured for the U.S. Army Air Force and U.S. Navy.
 They carried personnel and cargo, and in a combat role, towed troop-carrying gliders and dropped paratroops into enemy territory.

 The most widely used military transport in WWII, the C-47 also saw service with the U.S. Navy as the R4D and with the Royal Air Force as the Dakota.

 After WWII, many C-47s remained in USAF service, participating in the Berlin Airlift and other peacetime activities.
-One hundred C-47J aircraft were re-engineered by Douglas and incorporated new wings, a new, taller vertical tail, modified landing gear, and more powerful engines.
-They entered the U.S. Navy service under designation C-117D.
+One hundred C-47J aircraft were re-engineered by Douglas and incorporated new wings; a new, taller vertical tail; modified landing gear; and more powerful engines.
+They entered U.S. Navy service under the designation C-117D.

-During the Korean War, the C-47s hauled supplies, dropped paratroops, evacuated wounded, and dropped flares for night bombing attacks.
+During the Korean War, the C-47s hauled supplies, dropped paratroops, evacuated wounded, and dropped flares for night-bombing attacks.
 In Vietnam, the C-47 served again as a transport but it was also used for a variety of other missions which included flying ground attack, reconnaissance, and psychological warfare missions.
 The AC-47 “Spooky,” a heavily armed gunship version of the C-47, was equipped with three side-firing 7.63mm Miniguns and was nicknamed “Puff the Magic Dragon.”
 The last C-47 was retired from the U.S. Air Force in 1975.